loganwright/Genome/README.md

 This means that going forward, we'll be using the new `Node` type.
 The new `Node` type is an independent structure, and no longer a `typealias` of `[String : AnyObject]`.
 Usage should be natural with comprehensive literal syntax: `let name: Node = "HumanName"`.
 When converting from data or a string, use `let node = try Node.deserialize(nodeData)`.

 There are periodic changes and maintenance throughout, so the README is definitely worth a skim to see some of what's new.
-Remember, if you're feeling nostalgic and you're not ready to update, you can roll back to a 1.0.0 compatible version by using `pod 'Cocoapods', '~> 1.0.0'`.
+Remember, if you're feeling nostalgic and you're not ready to update, you can roll back to a 1.0.0 compatible version by using `pod 'CocoaPods', '~> 1.0.0'`.

-If you're not using Cocoapods, check the <a href="https://github.com/LoganWright/Genome/releases">releases</a> section and find a `1.0.0` compatible version.
+If you're not using CocoaPods, check the <a href="https://github.com/LoganWright/Genome/releases">releases</a> section and find a `1.0.0` compatible version.

 Happy Mapping!